-(1) Total loans does not include loans held for sale and deferred fees.
-Loans held for sale were \$2.8 million as of December 31, 2015, \$8.9 million as of December 31, 2014, \$2.1 million as of December 31, 2013 and \$2.8 million as of December 31, 2012.
-There were no loans held for sale as of December 31, 2011.
-Deferred fees were \$62,000 as of December 31, 2015, \$51,000 of December 31, 2014, \$94,000 as of December 31, 2013, \$220,000 as of December 31, 2012 and \$372,000 as of December 31, 2011.

-(2) We calculate book value per common share as stockholders' equity less preferred stock at the end of the relevant period divided by the outstanding number of shares of our common stock at the end of the relevant period.

-- (3) We calculate tangible book value per common share as total stockholders' equity less preferred stock, goodwill, and intangible assets, net of accumulated amortization at the end of the relevant period, divided by the outstanding number of shares of our common stock at the end of the relevant period.
+- (1) Total loans does not include loans held for sale and deferred fees.
+Loans held for sale were \$5.2 million as of December 31, 2016, \$2.8 million as of December 31, 2015, \$8.9 million as of December 31, 2014, \$2.1 million as of December 31, 2013, \$2.8 million as of December 31, 2012.
+Deferred fees were \$55 thousand as of December 31, 2016, \$62 thousand of December 31, 2015, \$51 thousand as of December 31, 2014, \$94 thousand as of December 31, 2013 and \$220 thousand as of December 31, 2012. - (2) We calculate book value per common share as stockholders' equity less preferred stock at the end of the relevant period divided by the outstanding number of shares of our common stock at the end of the relevant period. - (3) We calculate tangible book value per common share as total stockholders' equity less preferred stock, goodwill, and intangible assets, net of accumulated amortization at the end of the relevant period, divided by the outstanding number of shares of our common stock at the end of the relevant period.
 Tangible book value per common share is a non-GAAP financial measure, and, as we calculate tangible book value per common share, the most directly comparable GAAP financial measure is total stockholders' equity per common share.
 See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures in "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations- Non-GAAP Financial Measures." - (4) Except as otherwise indicated in this footnote, we calculate our average assets and average equity for a period by dividing the sum of our total assets or total stockholders' equity, as the case may be, as of the close of business on each day in the relevant period, by the number of days in the period.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures." - (4) Except as otherwise indicated in this footnote, we calculate our average assets and average equity for a period by dividing the sum of our total assets or total stockholders' equity, as the case may be, as of the close of business on each day in the relevant period, by the number of days in the period.
 We have calculated our return on average assets and return on average equity for a period by dividing net income for that period by our average assets and average equity, as the case may be, for that period.
-As a result of system conversions and integrations associated with acquisitions, we are unable to calculate daily average balances for 2011 and 2012.
+As a result of system conversions and integrations associated with acquisitions, we are unable to calculate daily average balances for 2012.
 For these periods, return on average assets and return on average equity are calculated using period-end balances divided by the number of months in the period. - (5) Net interest margin represents net interest income, annualized on a fully tax equivalent basis, divided by average interest-earning assets. - (6) Efficiency ratio represents noninterest expense divided by the sum of net interest income and noninterest income. - (7) We calculate tangible common equity as total stockholders' equity less preferred stock, goodwill, and intangible assets, net of accumulated amortization, and we calculate tangible assets as total assets less goodwill and intangible assets, net of accumulated amortization.
 Tangible common equity to tangible assets is a non-GAAP financial measure, and, as we calculate tangible common equity to tangible assets, the most directly comparable GAAP financial measure is total stockholders' equity to total assets.
 See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."